oicr-gsi/djerba/README.md

 ### `djerba.py`

 This is the main script to run Djerba and generate reports.

-It has the following modes:
+#### Script modes

 - `configure`: Read the INI config file supplied by the user; gather inputs from file provenance and other sources; write a fully-specified INI
 - `extract`: Take a fully-specified INI as input; extract metrics and write to a reporting directory; optionally, write a JSON summary of metrics